-Two of the top contributors to the Public Portfolio LPs performance in Q4 2021 were Prologis, Inc. ("Prologis"), with a total return of 34.4%, and Rexford Industrial Realty, Inc. ("Rexford Industrial"), with a total return of 42.7%1.
+Two of the top contributors to the Public Portfolio LPs performance in Q4 2022 were Prologis, Inc. ("Prologis"), with a total return of 10.3%, and Summit Industrial Income REIT ("Summit"), with a total return of 29.8%1.

 Prologis is the global leader in logistics real estate with a focus on high-barrier, high-growth markets.
-As of December 31, 2021, the company owned or had investments in, on a wholly owned basis or through co-investment ventures, properties and development projects expected to total approximately 1.0 billion square feet (93 million square meters) in 19 countries.
+As of December 31, 2022, the company owned or had investments in properties and development projects expected to total approximately 1.0 billion square feet in 19 countries.
 Prologis leases modern logistics facilities to a diverse base of approximately 5,800 customers principally across two major categories: business-to-business and retail/online fulfillment.
-In Q4 Prologis' results beat expectations fueled by 19.6% cash rent growth augmented by a strong development pipeline.
-Guidance for 2022 was also ahead of consensus estimates.
-CEO Hamid Moghadam commented "demand...shows no signs of slowing and we are positioned ideally to meet our customers' most critical real estate needs", and CFO Thomas Olinger noted that Prologis has "tangible runway for sector-leading growth for many years to come."
+In Q4 2022 Prologis' results beat expectations fueled by 19.6% cash rent growth augmented by a strong development pipeline.